Cardi B rejects plea deal in strip club assault

 The fight, which happened in August 2018, allegedly broke out because the "Bodak Yellow" singer suspected one of the bartenders was involved with her ex-husband, Offset, according to NBC New York.

-The musician and her entourage allegedly assaulted the two women by throwing chairs, bottles and other objects, police said, according to the Associated Press.
+The musician and her entourage are accused of assaulting the two women by throwing a drink, glass bottles and a "bucket shaped object," according to the criminal complaint.

+A victim of the brawl "sustained lacerations to her legs and feet as well as bruising to her legs as a result" of the brawl, the complaint states.

 In a previous hearing, a judge ordered that Cardi B have no contact with the two women and issued an order of protection.